GeekyGoyal/BigInt/README.md

 ## Requirements
 - You may assume all BigInts are at most 1000 digits long, hence using malloc function, declare a 1001 element character array.
 The 1 extra element will be for the null character '\0'.
-- To avoid computing with garbage values, initialize all elements of the declared INTAL to 0.
+- To avoid computing with garbage values, initialize all elements of the declared BigInt to 0.

 ## Motivation Behind this Project
 - GANGNAM STYLE: </br>